ShanManage/rootcode-assignment-frontend/README.md

 # ROOTCODE-ASSIGNMENT-FRONTEND
-This repository contains the source code relates to simplebooks take home assignment (Front-End).
+This repository contains the source code relates to ROOTCODE take home assignment (Front-End).

 This is a [React.js](https://react.dev/) project bootstrapped with [`create vite`](https://vitejs.dev/guide/).